A Window on the Mind: Investigating Cognitive Processing through Eye Movements

 Dr. Monica Castelhano

 Presenter: Dr. Monica Castelhano is a Professor in the Department of Psychology at Queen’s University and is an internationally-renowned scholar examining attentional and memory processes in complex real-world environments using eye tracking technology.
 She received her PhD in 2005 from Michigan State University and joined the lab of the late Dr. Keith Rayner as a postdoctoral fellow in 2007 at the University of Massachusetts Amherst.
 She joined Queen’s University in 2007, where she is the current chair of the Cognitive Neuroscience area.
 For her work, Dr. Castelhano has been awarded the Early Researcher Award from the Ontario Government and most recently received an NSERC Accelerator Discovery grant.
 Her research explores the cognitive processing of complex environments, the function of these processes underlying clinical populations, such as Autism Spectrum Disorders, and how current theory can inform emerging technologies.

 About the presentation

-Panel Discussion: A multi-disciplinary panel will follow the presentation to advance convergence science on the multiscale body, brain and society mechanisms and individual differences underlying eating behavior as well as response to digital and/or physical behavioral, neurological, nutritional, and medical interventions over the lifecourse.
+Panel Discussion: A multi-disciplinary panel will follow the presentation to advance convergence science on the multiscale mechanisms of dopamine underlying the behavioral response to experience and environmental variations over the lifecourse.
 Insights for behavioral change and ecosystem transformation at scale for lifelong wellness and resilience will be discussed.
 The moderator is Prof. Laurette Dubé, Chair and Scientific Director, McGill Centre for the Convergence of Health and Economics (MCCHE).